Protocol, Regulations and Customs for

 - Victory Medal (emblem of the award of a Mention in Dispatches worn on this ribbon)

-- Memorial Plaque – awarded from the commencement of World War 1, to the next of kin of New Zealand servicemen and women who were killed while serving overseas, or who died of wounds received while serving overseas, during the First World War.
-The plaque (sometimes referred to as ‘Death Penny, Death Plaque, Widow’s Penny’) was also awarded to servicemen and women, including those who served in the Mercantile Marine (Merchant Navy) after the end of the war, for those who died as a result of their war service and within three years from the date the war officially ceased.
+- Memorial Plaque – issued from the commencement of World War 1, to the next of kin of New Zealand servicemen and women who were killed while serving overseas, or who died of wounds received while serving overseas, during the First World War.
+The plaque (sometimes referred to as a ‘Death Penny, Death Plaque, Widow’s Penny’) was also issued to the next of kin to servicemen and women, including those who served in the Mercantile Marine (Merchant Navy) after the end of the war, for those who died later as a result of their war service, the cut-off for these claims being three years from the date the war officially ceased.

 - Memorial Scroll – A Memorial Scroll produced in the UK that accompanied each Memorial Plaque.
 The scroll was 20 x 32 cms in size and had the number, rank, name and unit of the deceased person penned in calligraphy with red ink.
 It was intended to be framed.